 Shore Conference gets it (mostly) right

-January 29, 2008 on 3:37 pm | In breaking news, analysis | No Comments
+January 29, 2008 on 3:37 pm | In analysis, breaking news | Comments Off on Shore Conference gets it (mostly) right

 The much-maligned Shore Conference has heeded the advice of ice hockey coaches and administrators and scrapped its plans to have one tournament.
 Instead, there will be a six-team Shore A tournament four-team Shore B tournament.
 Regulations for the tournament, always an interesting read, can be found here.